 Turns out I was not only using it wrong, but there are so many more ways to use it than just in the morning to soak up some extra oil!

-There are also lots of common mistakes people make when using it — many of which I was doing!
+There are also lots of common mistakes people make when using it ā many of which I was doing!
 Tune in below for some dry shampoo tips and tricks!

-What Is Dry Shampoo and How Does It Work?
+What Dry Shampoo Does For Your Hair

 Dry shampoo (as the name implies) is a type of product that reduces hair greasiness without having to wash your hair.
 It comes in a variety of forms: there’s powder dry shampoo, foam dry shampoo, dry shampoo paste and spray dry shampoo, but you can most commonly find it in aerosol cans.

+Lets break down some easy tips for how to use dry shampoo so it is most effective and keeps your hair looking its best!
 Here are a few tips and tricks and some of my favorite brands!

 There are a variety of different types of dry shampoo from aerosol, spray, powder, and foam.
 Depending on your hair type, and your goals, you’ll want to get different types of dry shampoo.